 Furthermore, administrators are able to quickly gain context to go along with full text logon sequencing results.
 As such, it’s much easier for IT to understand the intricacies of a particular logon issue without needing to: a) attempt to reproduce the problem manually, or b) wait for it to happen again.

 Finally, you can leverage this solution by scheduling logon attempts to test out new applications, entire business units, or how users will interact with a new system.
 From there, you can setup alerts as well as screenshots to know exactly when and where there are issues with applications, backend systems, or the virtualization environment in general.

 The user is one of the most important components of any technology architecture.
 The Goliath Application Availability Monitoring tool doesn’t only help you get to a resolution, it diagnoses the root cause of the issue.
 For any administrator, you’re taking the guessing game out of trying to figure out why there’s slowness and why you have upset users.
 This is your early warning system to make sure your environment stays healthy, proactively.
 That screenshot technology alone can help you save hours trying to figure out why certain user sessions simply don’t work well.

 The Goliath Application Availability Monitor provides incredible value, especially at the price point.
-This is a subscription-based tool available at $2,500/year per end point.
-That means, for about $200/month you have the equivalent of a full time Citrix Administrator proactively finding issues before your end users are impacting, finding true root cause, and freeing up your IT team for other projects.
+This is a subscription-based tool available at $3,500/year per location.
+That means, for about $300/month you have the equivalent of a full time Citrix Administrator proactively finding issues before your end users are impacted, finding true root cause, and freeing up your IT team for other projects.
 It’s a real win-win.

 My biggest recommendation is to try these solutions out at the very least.
 Doing a demo or PoC isn’t challenging at all and can give you so much insight into your existing processes.
 I know a lot of administrators and solutions talk a ‘proactive’ game, however, technologies like the Goliath Application Availability Monitoring actually deliver.
 Be sure to try it out!